notedit/rtp-streamer/README.md

 # rtprecorder
 nodejs rtp recorder

-a rtp recorder  use ffmpeg.
+it is used to record webrtc stream.

+the file is save to .mkv file.

 ## todo

-- h264/aac
 - snapshot

 ## demo code